NykUser/MyZman/README.md

 # ZmanCode
 A small desktop program to calculate different Jewish Zmanim And Dates.
-With options for Exporting and setting reminders.
+With options for exporting and setting reminders.

 [This link](https://downgit.github.io/#/home?url=https://github.com/NykUser/MyZman/tree/master/MyZmanPortable) can be used to download the portable .exe, Folder also contains a clip with example uses of the program